 The negative of automatic drip machines is that cheaper models do not heat the water hot enough so extraction is often mediocre and undependable.
 Another issue is that if the machine has a warming plate and the carafe is left on the warming plate too long, the coffee will burn.
 To alleviate this issue, machines with insulated carafes are preferred to those with warming plates.

-True espresso forces water through densely packed, very finely ground coffee at about 9 atmospheres of pressure, or an equivalent of about 132 pounds of pressure per square inch.
+Espresso is not a type of coffee, it is a type of brewing process.
+Espresso forces water through densely packed, very finely ground coffee at about 9 atmospheres of pressure, or an equivalent of about 132 pounds of pressure per square inch.
 Unlike most brewing systems, espresso only takes about 30 seconds to brew and should have almost a syrupy consistency.
+A couple of seconds into the pour, espresso should have a beautiful honey tone as it hits the cup.
 Unlike the cone pour-over where the crema is confined within the filter, the frothy crema sits atop the espresso.
-Generally, because espresso beans are roasted to a very dark level, it actually contains less caffeine than other coffee.
 People prefer making coffee drinks with espresso since the flavor-filled oils are so densely concentrated and won’t be lost by adding milk and other additives.
+When measuring for a single shot, generally, 9g of coffee is a good start.
+Any blended espresso drink of between 8-16oz. should use about 18g of coffee.
+Remember, it's not necessary to really tamp down the coffee with a lot of pressure as much as it is important to achieve a level surface.

 Percolators and Moka Pots